 Medical Anthropology | Research Evidence & Policy | Public Communication

-I am a medical anthropologist by training and my research explores the points where religion, health and state meet.
+I am a medical anthropologist by training and my research explores the points where health, religion and state meet.
 I approach healthcare as a borderland, where ‘hard to reach’ minorities and the state encounter each other.
 The public (health) issues that I examine include abortion, vaccination, COVID-19 and inclusive sex education.

 Current Role & Responsibilities